FherStk/DocumentPlagiarismChecker/README.md

 * The [ConsoleTables](https://github.com/khalidabuhakmeh/ConsoleTables) library property of [Khalid Abuhakmeh](https://github.com/khalidabuhakmeh): under the MIT license, (further details about the license can be found at [https://github.com/khalidabuhakmeh/ConsoleTables/blob/master/LICENSE](https://github.com/khalidabuhakmeh/ConsoleTables/blob/master/LICENSE)).
 * The [YamlDotNet](https://github.com/aaubry/YamlDotNet) library property of [Antoine Aubry](https://github.com/aaubry): under the MIT license, (further details about the license can be found at [https://github.com/aaubry/YamlDotNet/blob/master/LICENSE](https://github.com/aaubry/YamlDotNet/blob/master/LICENSE)).

-## WARNING: still in an early development stage.
 ### How to use it:
 #### As an stand-alone console app:
 Clone the repository to your local working directory, restore the dependencies with `dotnet restore`, build it with `dotnet build` and, finally, run the project with `dotnet run`.